ortus-docs/commandbox-docs/developing/interceptors/core_interception_points.md

 #### preCommand

 Announced before the execution of a command.
+This fires after all command parameters have been evaluated, including expressions.
 If piping the output of one command into another in a command chain, this will fire twice-- once for each command in the chain.

+**interceptData**

+* `commandInfo` - A struct containing the following keys about the command to execute
+  * `commandString` - A string representing the command name
+  * `commandReference` - The instantiated Command CFC
+  * `parameters` - An array of parameters declared in the Command CFC.
+  * `closestHelpCommand` -
+* `parameterInfo` - A struct containing the parameters for the command

 #### postCommand